 The following well known sample coverage guarantee holds true \citep{papadopoulos2002inductive,lei2018distribution}. \begin{prop} If $\{(X_i, Y_i)\}_{i\in[n]\cup\{n+1\}}$ are exchangeable, then the prediction set $C(\cdot)$ in \eqref{eq:Nested-prediction-set} satisfies

 If the scores $\{r_i, i\in\mathcal{I}_2\}$ are almost surely distinct, then $C(\cdot)$ also satisfies

-\end{prop} See Appendix \ref{appsec:split-conformal} for a proof.
+\end{prop} See Appendix~\ref{appsec:split-conformal} for a proof.
 Equation~\eqref{eq:Score-definition} is the key step that converts a sequence of nested sets $\{\mathcal{F}_t(x)\}_{t\in\mathcal{T}}$ into a nonconformity score $r$.
-Through two examples, we demonstrate how natural sequences of nested sets in fact give rise to standard nonconformity scores considered in literature, via equation~\eqref{eq:Score-definition}. \begin{enumerate} \item \textbf{Split/Inductive Conformal \citep{papadopoulos2002inductive,lei2018distribution}.} Let $\widehat{\mu}_{\mathcal{I}_1}(\cdot)$ be an estimator of the regression function $\mathbb{E}[Y|X]$ based on $(X_i, Y_i), i\in\mathcal{I}_1$, and consider nested sets corresponding to symmetric intervals around the mean estimate:
+Through two examples, we demonstrate how natural sequences of nested sets in fact give rise to standard nonconformity scores considered in literature, via equation~\eqref{eq:Score-definition}.